CoDeGAN: Contrastive Disentanglement for Generative Adversarial Network: Experimental Results

+\Cref{fig:chair_multi} exhibits some generation results on the 3D-Chair dataset when applying $\mathcal{L}_c$ on different layers.
+Similar to the observations on CIFAR-10, imposing $\mathcal{L}_c$ on lower layers leads to more obvious mode collapse happens.
+For generated images where $\mathcal{L}_c$ is applied to $\mathcal{L}_2+\mathcal{L}_3+\mathcal{L}_4$, it is observed that the generated images within red boxes, despite having different $\mathbf{z}$, appear to be identical.
+When $\mathcal{L}_c$ is impoesed to the lowest layer, the frequency of mode collapse escalates.
+More generated images with mode collapse can be found in \Cref{sec:appendix_abl}.
+This tendency may be explained by the fact that the similarity constraints relaxing on low-layer features are slight.
+This is because these layers are close to the image, and the model capacity of the low-layer sub-networks of the encoder $E_c$ is restricted.

-To test the validity of contrastive loss for disentangling inter-class variation, we set the value of $\beta_1$ to be zero.
-Then, the objective function only have two parts: (\romannumeral1) the GANs loss $\mathcal{L}_{GAN}$, and (\romannumeral2) the content consistency loss $\mathcal{L}_z$.
-From the results in Fig.~\ref{fig:Mnist}, we find there is no disentangling effect on both MNIST and Fashion-MNIST, even we also have a structured input, including content factor $\mathbf{z}$ and class factor $c$.
-Such results obviously demonstrate, through contrastive loss, we can disentangle the discrete variation of some factor.
+\textbf{Effect of Contrastive loss.} To test the validity of contrastive loss $\mathcal{L}_c$ in terms of disentangling inter-class variation, we set the value of $\beta_1$ to be zero.
+Then, the objective function only has two parts: (\romannumeral1) the loss $\mathcal{L}_{GAN}$, and (\romannumeral2) the loss $\mathcal{L}_\mathbf{z}$.
+From the results in \Cref{fig:ablation_a} and \Cref{fig:ablation_c}, one can observe that there is no disentangling effect on MNIST, even when structured code including content factor $\mathbf{z}$ and class factor $c$ is fed into the network.
+The ACC score falls to be 0.11 when $\beta_1=0$, whereas it rises to 0.98 when $\beta_1=75$.
+Such results soundly demonstrate $\mathcal{L}_c$ can disentangle image category variation.